apache/parquet-site/content/en/blog/features/alp_encoding.md

 ### ALP Performance

-As shown in the charts below, users can expect ALP to be `10x` faster to decode than `zstd`, and thousands of times faster to retrieve individual values, with similar compression ratios and comparable compression speed.
+As shown in the charts below, users can expect ALP to be `10x` faster to decode than `zstd` and thousands of times faster to retrieve individual values, with similar compression ratios and comparable compression speed.

 The code and instructions to reproduce these results and try ALP with your own